Pulsar: Milestones

 In 1992, Aleksander Wolszczan discovered the first extrasolar planets around PSR B1257+12.
 This discovery presented important evidence concerning the widespread existence of planets outside the Solar System, although it is very unlikely that any life form could survive in the environment of intense radiation near a pulsar.

+Pulsar-like white dwarfs

+White dwarfs can also act as pulsars.
+However, as the moment of inertia of a white dwarf is much higher than that of a neutron star, the white-dwarf pulsars rotate once every several minutes, far slower than neutron-star pulsars.

+By 2025, three pulsar-like white dwarfs have been identified.